 For family members claiming disability who receive disability payments from the SSA, the PHA will attempt to obtain information about disability benefits through HUD's Enterprise Income Verification (EIV) system.
-If documentation is not available through HUD's EIV system, the PHA will utilize available UIV systems.
-If the documentation is not available through EIV or UIV, or if the PHA questions the accuracy of UIV, the PHA will request a current (dated within the last 60 days) SSA benefit verification letter from each family member claiming disability status.
-If a family member is unable to provide the document, the PHA will ask the family to obtain and provide a benefit verification letter to the PHA.
+If documentation is not available through HUD's EIV system, the PHA will request a current (dated within the last 60 days) SSA benefit verification letter from each family member claiming disability status.
+If a family member is unable to provide the document, the PHA will ask the family to obtain a benefit verification letter either by calling SSA at 1-800-772-1213 or by requesting one from www.ssa.gov.
+Once the family receives the benefit verification letter, it will be required to provide the letter to the PHA.